meltoner/agrofelis/README.md

 - [Chassis frame design and fabrication](components/vehicle-frame)

-An indicative selection of figures from the Agrofelis chassis frame design and fabrication document, is summarised by the following figure.
+An indicative selection of figures from the Agrofelis chassis frame design and fabrication document, is summarized by the following figure.

 ![Agrofelis chassis frame design and fabrication figures highlights](components/vehicle-frame/_figures/highlights_vehicle-frame.jpg)